 The keto diet forces your body to burn stored fat by depriving the body of its normal energy source.
 This meal plan also suppresses your craving for food.
 Fat satisfies your appetite and curbs hunger, causing you to eat less.
 The ketogenic diet also allows you to incorporate exercise, bodybuilding, and other fitness activities into your personal weight loss program.

 By limiting carbohydrates, your body switches to fat as a source of energy by the use of ketones.
 Activating ketosis usually takes three days or more.
 You won’t see optimal results for at least two weeks.

 These are the signs that your body is in ketosis:

 How to Start the Keto Diet

-The main point of the keto diet is to increase your intake of healthy fat and decrease your intake of carbs (protein should be consumed in moderation).
+The goal of the keto diet is to increase your intake of healthy fat and decrease your intake of carbs (protein consumption should be moderate).